 Step 2.
 Complete an application form

-When you find someone to swap with, all parties need to complete and return a mutual exchange application form [PDF] 128KB
+When you find someone to swap with, all parties need to complete and return an application form.

 Before you start